misje/opencti-wazuh-connector/docs/source/opencti.rst

 .. figure:: images/ir_case_example2.png

 The knowledge graph is a central component of OpenCTI, visualising entities and their relationships in a graph.
-The graph can be furter expanded and modifying by starting an :ref:`investigation`.
+The graph can be furter expanded and modified by starting an :ref:`investigation <investigation>`.

 .. _investigation: